 In late 2020 the The Australian Competition and Consumer Commission (ACCC) announced it was taking Telstra to federal court over ‘unconscionable’ conduct regarding selling mobile plans to Indigenous customers.
-The telco has accepted the proposed $50 million fine, though the court is still yet to decide on it.
+The telco accepted the proposed $50 million fine in April and the Federal Court has now accepted the amount.

 Between January 2016 and August 2018 five Telstra-branded stores across three states and territories signed up more than 100 Indigenous customers to multiple post-paid mobile contracts.